-Sections 5.1 to 5.6 provide additional details on the process of making a Managed Copy and are normative unless otherwise specified.
+Sections 5.1 to 5.7 provide additional details on the process of making a Managed Copy and are normative unless otherwise specified.

-Sections 5.7 and subsequent describe an implementation example and are informative unless otherwise specified.
-These sections are included to provide sufficient background and description to enable implementation of a Managed Copy infrastructure but are not meant to dictate a particular implementation.
+Section 5.8 describes an implementation example and is informative unless otherwise specified.
+This section is included to provide sufficient background and description to enable implementation of a Managed Copy infrastructure but is not meant to dictate a particular implementation.